Coconuts-finance/CoCoVault/README.md

 black .
 ```

-## Security

-For security concerns, please visit [Bug Bounty](https://github.com/yearn/yearn-vaults/security/policy).

 ## Documentation

-You can read more about Yearn Finance on our documentation [webpage](https://docs.yearn.finance).
+You can read more about Yearn Finance on our documentation [webpage](https://docs.coconuts.finance/).

 ## Discussion

-For questions not covered in the docs, please visit [our Discord server](http://discord.yearn.finance).
+For questions not covered in the docs, please visit [our Discord server](https://discord.gg/coconuts).